James Buchanan: 1858 mid-term elections

-Douglas's Senate term was coming to an end in 1859, with the Illinois legislature, elected in 1858, determining whether Douglas would win re-election.
+Douglas' Senate term was coming to an end in 1859, with the Illinois legislature, elected in 1858, determining whether Douglas would win re-election.
 The Senate seat was the primary issue of the legislative election, marked by the famous debates between Douglas and his Republican opponent for the seat, Abraham Lincoln.
 Buchanan, working through federal patronage appointees in Illinois, ran candidates for the legislature in competition with both the Republicans and the Douglas Democrats.
 This could easily have thrown the election to the Republicans, and showed the depth of Buchanan's animosity toward Douglas.
 In the end, Douglas Democrats won the legislative election and Douglas was re-elected to the Senate.
 In that year's elections, Douglas forces took control throughout the North, except in Buchanan's home state of Pennsylvania.
 Buchanan's support was otherwise reduced to a narrow base of southerners.

 The division between northern and southern Democrats allowed the Republicans to win a plurality of the House in the 1858 elections, and allowed them to block most of Buchanan's agenda.
 Buchanan, in turn, added to the hostility with his veto of six substantial pieces of Republican legislation.
 Among these measures were the Homestead Act, which would have given 160 acres of public land to settlers who remained on the land for five years, and the Morrill Act, which would have granted public lands to establish land-grant colleges.
 Buchanan argued that these acts were unconstitutional.
+In the western and northwestern United States, where the Homestead Act was very popular, even many Democrats condemned the president's policies, while many Americans who considered education an important asset resented Buchanan's veto of agricultural colleges.

 Foreign policy

 Buchanan took office with an ambitious foreign policy, designed to establish U.S. hegemony over Central America at the expense of Great Britain.
-He hoped to re-negotiate the Clayton–Bulwer Treaty, which he thought limited U.S. influence in the region.
-He also sought to establish American protectorates over the Mexican states of Chihuahua and Sonora, and most importantly, he hoped to achieve his long-term goal of acquiring Cuba.
+Buchanan sought to revitalize Manifest Destiny and to enforce the Monroe Doctrine, which had been under attack from the Spanish, French, and especially the British in the 1850s.
+He hoped to re-negotiate the Clayton–Bulwer Treaty to counter European imperialism in the Western Hemisphere, which he thought limited U.S. influence in the region.
+He also sought to establish American protectorates over the Mexican states of Chihuahua and Sonora to secure American citizens and investments, and most importantly, he hoped to achieve his long-term goal of acquiring Cuba.
+However, Buchanan's ambitions in Cuba and Mexico were largely blocked by the House of Representatives.
 After long negotiations with the British, he convinced them to cede the Bay Islands to Honduras and the Mosquito Coast to Nicaragua.
-However, Buchanan's ambitions in Cuba and Mexico were largely blocked by the House of Representatives.